Colour trends and forecasting: the colour of 2017

 Interiors blog Apartment Therapy has written a comprehensive round up of 2017 Colours of the Year according to the paint companies.

-Colour predictions are restricted to interiors: back in 2016 Pantone also published the colour palettes for clothes fashion that will appear shortly on the Spring 2017 catwalk.
+Colour predictions are not restricted to interiors: back in 2016 Pantone also published the colour palettes for clothes fashion that will appear shortly on the Spring 2017 catwalk.

 It is obviously helpful for the many companies that make the goods that go to make up our lifestyles to have some pointers in order to remain fashionable and in demand, and they may need a two to three year timespan to adjust their production facilities.
 The style agencies don’t just produce colour palettes, but also trend and inspiration books, catching the motifs, fabrics, moods and keywords for each palette of colours.
 Pantone says their colour experts: